shaunsmith/accs-cache-client-api-examples/README.md

 Under the Hood
 --------------
 The ACCS Application Cache is built on the highly performant and scalable [Oracle Coherence](http://www.oracle.com/technetwork/middleware/coherence/overview/index.html) in-memory data grid that's been powering trading and other memory and time sensitive applications for years.
 In the ACCS Application Cache, the underlying Coherence implementation is not exposed but if you need a true in-memory data grid cloud service don't worry, Oracle is working on exactly that.
 In the meantime, the Coherence team continues to innovate.
-For example here's the Coherence team's [Brian Oliver speaking at Oracle Code in on distributed streams] .(https://youtu.be/9yt43EIDJmg).
+For example here's the Coherence team's [Brian Oliver speaking at Oracle Code in on distributed streams](https://youtu.be/9yt43EIDJmg).

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/9yt43EIDJmg/0.jpg)](https://youtu.be/9yt43EIDJmg)